Crime in South Africa: Cigarette smuggling

-It is alleged that South Africa has the biggest illegal tobacco trade in the world, and it became a signatory to the WHO protocol against tobacco smuggling in 2013.
-Some 30% of cigarettes in South Africa are smuggled (compared to 10% internationally), which deprives the country of some R12 billion in annual revenue.
-In some provinces up to three quarters of stores offer cheap, illegal cigarettes for sale.
+South Africa, which allegedly has the biggest illegal tobacco trade in the world, became a signatory to the WHO protocol against tobacco smuggling in 2013.
+Some 30% to 60% of cigarettes in South Africa are smuggled (compared to 10% internationally), which deprives the country of some R8 to R12 billion in annual revenue.
+Tobacco warehouses are exempted from surveillance, and in some provinces up to three quarters of stores offer cheap, illegal cigarettes for sale.
 The contraband originates in Zimbabwe, while Namibia, Mozambique and Eswatini serve as transit routes.
 Smugglers consider it a softer crime than drug trafficking, with less severe punishment for offenders.
 Legal consignments are regularly stolen by armed gangs, or diverted from their intended delivery destinations.

 Trade in protected species

-South Africa is a party to CITES, the aim of which is to insure that international trade in specimens of wild animals and plants does not threaten their survival.
+South Africa is a party to CITES, the aim of which is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
 Vulnerable species in the South African context include the bush elephant, white and black rhinoceros, ground pangolin, abalone, certain whale species, Encephalartos cycads and valuable succulent genera such as Conophytum.
 In reptile laundering, animals caught in the wild are presented as captive-bred.
 Trade in poached reptiles affects small adders, tortoises, lizards (Cordylus and geckos) and dwarf chameleons, which all fetch very high prices internationally.
 Detection dogs have been useful in locating wildlife products in luggage, and DNA analysis is employed to determine where such products originated.
 The identification of DNA markers that would distinguish between captive-bred and poached reptiles is in an early stage of development.
+The captive-bred lion industry continues to operate in a regulatory vacuum.
+The USFWS has however banned the import of captive lion trophies in 2016, while a 2019 ruling made the export of lion bones, traded as "tiger bones" in Asia, illegal on the grounds of animal welfare.